DgFutureLab/satoyama-api/README.md

 ## Setup database
 First, install postgresql

-1. $ sudo apt-get update
+$ sudo apt-get update
-2. $ sudo apt-get install libpq-dev postgresql postgresql-contrib
+$ sudo apt-get install libpq-dev postgresql postgresql-contrib

 First, let's download the app from github.
 If you don't already have git, install it:
 $ sudo apt-get install git

 Then clone the app
 $ git clone https://github.com/DgFutureLab/satoyama-api.git

 $ cp db_config_sample.yml db_config.yml

 Now let's create the user that the webapp will use.
-You will be asked to enter a password, so make
+You will be asked to enter a password.
 $ createuser satoyama --login --superuser --pwprompt

-Log into psql and change the password for the new user
-# alter user satoyama with password 'satoyama';

 We also have to create the databases for the webapp
 $ createdb satoyama_test;